DeepMapping2: Self-Supervised Large-Scale LiDAR Map Optimization: Experiment

 \textbf{Batch organization} As shown in \cref{tab:kitti_ablation}, batch organization plays an important role in mapping.
 The first version of DeepMapping (DM) constructs a map with batches organized sequentially.
 Drifts will occur when encountering large-scale scenarios with many revisits.
 On the other hand, our method can have a better mapping quality with batch organization due to implicit loop closure.

-\textbf{Consistency loss.} Despite the benefits of local-to-global consistency loss mentioned in \cref{sec:consistency}, it requires accurate pairwise registrations to work. \cref{tab:kitti_ablation} shows that adding consistency loss alone to DeepMapping loss does not lead to a significant improvement.
+\textbf{Consistency loss.} Despite the benefits of local-to-global consistency loss mentioned in \cref{sec:consistency}, it requires accurate pairwise registrations to work.
+Row 1 and row 3 in \cref{tab:kitti_ablation} show that adding consistency loss alone to DeepMapping loss does not lead to a significant improvement.
 This is because the pairwise registration from off-the-shelf algorithms is prone to errors for non-adjacent point clouds.
-As shown in the last row of the table, only when batch organization groups spatially adjacent frames together, can consistency loss work ideally and have the best mapping quality.
+Comparing row 2 to row 5 in \cref{tab:kitti_ablation}, only when batch organization groups spatially adjacent frames together, can consistency loss work ideally and have the best mapping quality.
 It can also be seen from \cref{fig:training_curve} that consistency loss speed-ups the convergence.